Troglodyne-Internet-Widgets/iContact-cPanel-Plugins/README.md

 to avoid this problem.
 See issue #2 on the tracker.

 *XMPP Driver (generally):*

-Also, I've seen a report about gtalk.t failing on install for certain users when attempting to install Net::XMPP as a dependency.
+I've seen a report about gtalk.t failing on install for certain users when attempting to install Net::XMPP as a dependency.
 If this occurs, you'll likely have to manually run CPAN and tell it to ignore the failing tests:
 `cpan -i -f Net::XMPP`.
 After it installs you can then rerun make install and it should be OK. (the '-f' flag stands for 'force')